Gregor Strasser: Paramilitary career

 In 1919, Strasser and his brother joined the right-wing Freikorps led by Franz Ritter von Epp.
 The aim of the group was to suppress communism in Bavaria.
 He established and commanded the Sturmbataillon Niederbayern ("Storm Battalion Lower Bavaria"), with the young Heinrich Himmler employed as his adjutant.
-Strasser was well known for his enormous stature, commanding personality, and boundless organizational energy.
-By March 1920, Strasser's Freikorps was ready to participate in the failed Kapp Putsch, whereas his brother Otto had turned to the left of the political spectrum and helped combat this right-wing coup d'état.
+Strasser was known for his enormous stature, commanding personality, and boundless organizational energy.
+By March 1920, Strasser's Freikorps were ready to participate in the failed Kapp Putsch, whereas his brother Otto had turned to the left of the political spectrum and helped combat this right-wing coup d'état.

-The Strasser brothers advocated an anti-capitalist social revolutionary course for the NSDAP, which at the same time was also strongly antisemitic and anti-communist.
+The Strasser brothers advocated an anti-capitalist and social revolutionary course for the NSDAP, which at the same time was also firmly antisemitic and anti-Marxist.

 Political career

 Nazi Party activities

 By 1920, Strasser, and his paramilitary group had joined forces with Adolf Hitler's Nazi Party (NSDAP), another far-right political party seated in Munich.
 During the autumn of 1922, Strasser officially became a member of the NSDAP and the SA.
-Strasser's leadership qualities were soon recognized and he was appointed as regional head of the Sturmabteilung ("Storm Detachment"; SA) in Lower Bavaria.
+Strasser's leadership qualities were soon recognized, and he was appointed as regional head of the Sturmabteilung ("Storm Detachment"; SA) in Lower Bavaria.
 In November 1923, he took an active part in the unsuccessful Beer Hall Putsch, a coup attempt by Hitler and Ludendorff against the Weimar Republic.
-He was tried with other putschists shortly after Hitler's trial, convicted of aiding and abetting high treason—his actual arrest was for attempting to recruit soldiers for the NSDAP, which had been outlawed—on 12 May and sentenced to 15 months imprisonment and a small fine.
+He was tried with other putschists shortly after Hitler's trial, convicted of aiding and abetting high treason—his actual arrest was for attempting to recruit soldiers for the NSDAP, which had been outlawed—on 12 May and sentenced to 15 months' imprisonment and a small fine.

-After a few weeks Strasser was released because he had been elected a member of the Bavarian Landtag for the NSDAP-associated "Völkischer Block" on 6 April and 4 May (in the Palatinate) 1924, respectively.
-In December 1924 Strasser won a seat for the "völkisch" National Socialist Freedom Movement in the Reichstag.
+After a few weeks, Strasser was released because he had been elected as a member of the Bavarian Landtag (for the Palatinate) on 4 May 1924 as a candidate of the Völkisch-Social Block, an electoral alliance of Nazis and the German Völkisch Freedom Party.
+In December 1924, Strasser won a seat in the Reichstag for the "völkisch" National Socialist Freedom Movement, a Nazi front organization.
 He represented the constituency Westphalia North.

-After the restoration of the NSDAP by Adolf Hitler on 26 February 1925, Strasser became the first Gauleiter of Lower Bavaria.
+After the lifting of the ban, and the reestablishment of the NSDAP by Adolf Hitler on 26 February 1925, Strasser rejoined the Party with membership number 9, and was appointed by Hitler as the first Gauleiter of Lower Bavaria.
 Because Strasser led up to 2,000 men in Landshut and was overworked, he began looking for an assistant.
 Heinrich Himmler, who obtained the job, was tasked with expanding the organization in Lower Bavaria.
 In December 1926, Strasser's Gau merged with that of the Upper Palatinate and Strasser headed the enlarged Gau.
 After a subsequent partition on 1 October 1928, the Upper Palatinate was taken over by Adolf Wagner while Strasser continued as Gauleiter of Lower Bavaria until 1 March 1929.